 AtSepang, Márquez took his fourth consecutive pole position and finished in second place.[54]
 AtPhillip Island, a mandatory pit stop after ten laps was introduced by race direction due to tyre problems.
 Honda misunderstood the directive, leaving Márquez on the track for an eleventh lap, and he was disqualified.
 This incident reduced his championship lead over race winner Lorenzo from 43 points to 18 with two rounds to go.[55]
 AtMotegi, Márquez recovered from a heavy fall on the morning of the race to finish second behind Lorenzo.[56]
 His lead shrank to 13 points, meaning a fourth-place finish atValencia would be sufficient to crown him champion even if Lorenzo won.
 Márquez rode with uncharacteristic restraint and finished in third to secure the championship.
 He became the youngest champion in series history.[57]

+Márquez produced the fastest times on all three days of the first preseason test in Malaysia.
+He then suffered a broken right leg, and was unable to take part in the second Malaysian test or the Phillip Island tyre test.
 At the2014 season opener inQatar, Márquez demonstrated strong pace on Saturday afternoon and took pole position.
 He made an average start to the race, dropping to fourth place on lap one.
-He gradually worked his way to the front of the race and emerged victorious from a tense battle with Rossi in the second half of the race, winning by 0.259 seconds.[55]
-Márquez then proceeded to win each of the next five rounds inTexas,Argentina,Spain,France, andItaly, all from pole position.[56][57][58][59][60]
+He gradually worked his way to the front of the race and emerged victorious from a tense battle with Rossi in the second half of the race, winning by 0.259 seconds.[58]
+Márquez then proceeded to win each of the next five rounds inTexas,Argentina,Spain,France, andItaly, all from pole position.[59][60][61][62][63]

-At theCatalan Grand Prix, Márquez failed to take pole position for the first time all season, qualifying third after crashing during the session.
-This turned out not to matter: Márquez held off attacks from each of Pedrosa, Lorenzo and Rossi to win his seventh consecutive race, extending his championship lead to 58 points over second-placed Rossi.[61]
-Márquez's younger brotherÁlex won the Moto3 race, and they became the first siblings to win Grand Prix races on the same day.[62]
-The brothers repeated the feat at theDutch TT two weeks later.[63]
-At his most dominant circuit, theSachsenring, Márquez again won the race, becoming the youngest rider to win nine consecutive races in the premier class.[64]
-He claimed a tenth successive victory atIndianapolis to become the third rider to achieve such a feat in the premier class, afterMick Doohan andGiacomo Agostini.[65]
+At theCatalan Grand Prix, Márquez failed to take pole for the first time all season, qualifying third after crashing during the session.
+This turned out not to matter: Márquez held off attacks from each of Pedrosa, Lorenzo and Rossi to win his seventh consecutive race, extending his championship lead to 58 points over second-placed Rossi.[64]
+Márquez's younger brotherÁlex won the Moto3 race, and they became the first siblings to win Grand Prix races on the same day.[65]
+The brothers repeated the feat at theDutch TT two weeks later.[66]
+At his most dominant circuit, theSachsenring, Márquez again won the race, becoming the youngest rider to win nine consecutive races in the premier class.[67]
+He claimed a tenth successive victory atIndianapolis to become the third rider to achieve such a feat in the premier class, afterMick Doohan andGiacomo Agostini.[68]

 Márquez suffered his first defeat of the season atBrno, where he finished fourth.[69]
 He then won yet again atSilverstone.[70]
 AtMisano, Márquez crashed while battling for the race lead with Rossi; he remounted and was able to score one championship point.[71]
 Márquez and Pedrosa crashed in heavy rain late in the race atAragon and finished 13th[72] and 14th, with Lorenzo claiming his first race of the year due to superior tyre strategy.[73]
 Lorenzo won again atMotegi, while Márquez finished second to clinch his second MotoGP championship with three rounds remaining.[74][75]